CVE-2025-67931 Overview

 Affected Products

-- WordPress installations with bulletproof-security plugin installed
+- WordPress sites with bulletproof-security installed and active

 Discovery Timeline